Visa France

 How much does a visa for France cost?
 What are the prices?

-Don't forget that if you go through an experienced intermediary (immigration lawyer), his or her fees will be added.
+Don't forget that by using an experienced intermediary (immigration lawyer), his or her fees are to be added.

 What types of visa are available for living in France?

 There are several different types of visa for living in France.
-The most common is the long-stay visa, for those wishing to stay in the country for more than three months.
-This type of visa can be used for study, work or family reunification.
+The most common is the long-stay visafor those wishing to stay in the country for more than three months.
+This type of visa can be used for studies, THE work or the family reunification.

-• If you wish to work in France, you will need to apply for a work visa in the form of a residence permit.
-You will also need to provide proof of your employment contract and qualifications.
+• If you wish to working in Franceyou will need to request a work visa in the form of a residence permit.
+You'll also need to provide proof of your employment contract and qualifications.

-• If you are a student, you will need to apply for a student visa.
+• If you are studentyou will need to request a student visa.
 This type of visa can also be used for internships or apprenticeships.

-• Finally, if you wish to join your family in France, you will need to apply for a family reunion visa.
-This type of visa is available to people who already have a close family member living in the country.
+• Finally, if you wish to join your family in Franceyou will need to apply for a family reunification.
+This type of visa is available for people who already have a close family member living in the country.

-Whatever type of visa you apply for, make sure you have the necessary documents and meet all the requirements to ensure your application runs smoothly and successfully.
+Whatever type of visa you are applying for, make sure you have the necessary documents and meet all the requirements to ensure your application runs smoothly and successfully.

 How do I obtain a visa to study in France?

 To apply, you will need to submit the necessary documents to the French consulate in your country.
-These documents include proof of enrolment in a French educational establishment, proof of financial support and proof of health insurance.
-You'll also need to provide a valid passport, a recent passport photo and a completed visa application form.
+These documents include a proof of enrolment in a French educational establishment, a proof of financial support and one proof of health insurance.
+You will also need to provide a valid passport, a recent passport photo and a visa application form duly completed.

-Once you have submitted all the required documents, the consulate will usually process the visa within two to three weeks.
-Once the visa has been approved, you can travel to France and begin your studies.
+Once you have submitted all the required documents, the consulate will usually process the visa within a few days. two to three weeks.
+Once your visa has been approved, you can travel to France and begin your studies.

-After one year, you can apply for a temporary student residence permit, valid for 1 year, or a multi-annual student residence permit, valid for 2 to 4 years.
+After one year, you can request a temporary residence permit student valid for 1 year or multi-year student, valid from 2 to 4 years.

 Which countries require a visa for France?